 The program was truly a unique approach to combating violence in Chicago communities as it brought together traditional Indian dance, international storytelling, students from different backgrounds and neighborhoods, and reflections from the community.
 The Kalapriya students performed narrative dances depicting three different stories from Ancient Greece, 19th Century America, and Ancient India, with each story serving as a meditation on nonviolence and justice.

 Moved by Wanda’s words to the youth, Mary Kenya, a young leader in the community, spontaneously joined the panel to share her own personal narrative about the impact people like Wanda and the community have on her well being.
-Mary had words of encouragement to share with the audience, as she expressed that “[this community] is family…and we can always do better, every day.
-It’s never too late to do better.”
+Mary had words of encouragement to share with the audience.

 To close the community discussion, panelists were asked to respond to those who claim that those who are the loudest, most aggressive, and threaten violence get the furthest in the fight for justice.
 The group consensus was that Ahimsa (the concept of nonviolence towards all), peaceful protest, advocating to our representatives, and engaging with our communities in a positive way will ensure safety, peace, and progress.

 Ahimsa: The End of Violence was also performed at Oz Park on July 20th, 2018 and at Indian Boundary Park on August 11th, 2018.